LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 - The information there is hardly enforceable in an automated way, so not documented yet. 🟠

 7.4.3:
-- krilla does not support heading levels higher than 6. 🔵
+- krilla adds tags for heading levels higher than 6 as prescribed. 🟢

 7.4.4:
 - The information there is hardly enforceable in an automated way, so not documented yet. 🟠